Can I Terminate An Employee Who Is Out On Sick Leave?

 Here are several examples of FMLA serious health conditions that could protect your employee from being fired while out on sick leave under FMLA:

-- Treatment for substance abuse by a health care provider
+Treatment for substance abuse by a healthcare provider

 Sick time taken by your employee might also qualify for protection from termination under the Americans with Disabilities Act (“ADA”).
 Under the ADA an employer7 is forbidden from discriminating against a qualified individual with a disability.
 The ADA requires that employers: 1) treat employees the same if there is no reasonable accommodation necessary to do the job and 2) provide reasonable accommodations if a person with a disability requires reasonable accommodations to perform the essential functions of their position.
 For example, if an employee’s treatments for his disease make it difficult for him to come to work, is it reasonable for you to allow the employee to work from home?
 Employers are only required to provide reasonable accommodations for employees with disabilities when the accommodations do not impose an undue hardship on the employer.
 For example, it might not be feasible for the employer to allow an employee to work from home when the nature of the position involves physical labor.
 Generally, employers are allowed to terminate an employee without violating the ADA if the employee with a disability is completely unable to perform their job with or without reasonable accommodation.

 Is the sick time taken by your employee related to any work-related injuries?
 If so, your employee might qualify for protection under Arizona workers’ compensation laws.
 Workers’ compensation in Arizona provides basic entitlement to compensation for employees if they are injured in the course of their work.
 Arizona state compensation laws do not protect employees enrolled in workers’ compensation from being terminated, but an employer is prohibited from terminating an employee because they filed a workers’ compensation claim.
-Such conduct would be prohibited retaliation under Arizona state and federal law.
+Such conduct would have prohibited retaliation under Arizona state and federal law.
 If an employee is fired while receiving workers’ compensation benefits, his or her workers’ compensation benefits will not end, but continue until they have recovered or reached their maximum level of improvement.

 It is usually in the best interest of employers to attempt to accommodate an injured employee after an on-site injury, if possible, in order to avoid disability exposure.
 However, there is also no statute or rule that mandates Arizona employers to hold onto a job position for an injured employee until they are able to recover and return to work.
 If the injured employee’s position is filled while on leave, it is critical that you maintain detailed documentation demonstrating that the employee’s position was filled by a new employee due to an acute need to fill the position on a regular basis.
 By doing so, you can thwart any suspicion that the employee was terminated because of their attempts to exercise their workers’ compensation rights.

 In November 2016, the Fair Wages and Healthy Families Act was passed through a ballot initiative.
 In addition to establishing an increasing state minimum wage and stronger paid sick leave laws, the act created retaliation provisions for employers who failed to comply.
 Under the paid sick leave laws, an Arizona employee is entitled to accrue one hour paid sick leave for every thirty hours worked.8 Once the employee obtains this sick leave, any adverse actions you take against the employee for using their paid sick leave could constitute retaliation.
-If the adverse actions occur within ninety days of the employee’s exercising their rights under the Fair Wages and Healthy Families Act, retaliation is presumed and can only be overcome if the employer shows that the adverse actions was only taken for a permissible reason.
+If the adverse actions occur within ninety days of the employee’s exercising their rights under the Fair Wages and Healthy Families Act, retaliation is presumed and can only be overcome if the employer shows that the adverse actions were only taken for a permissible reason.
 For this reason, you should be very cautious when disciplining employees while they are on paid sick leave and ensure that your HR employees are documenting all adverse action proceedings thoroughly.
 After all, proving any legal action by clear and convincing evidence is no easy feat.

 Realistically, the unique circumstances of your situation will determine what measures to take in protecting yourself from frivolous lawsuits and the most challenging part of all is that the law is constantly changing.
 If you have been accused of wrongfully terminating your employee who was out on sick leave, then you should speak with an experienced Arizona employment attorney today.